 The California Community Colleges Board of Governors has established system-wide enrollment priorities designed to ensure that classes are available for students seeking job training, degree attainment, or transfer.
 These priorities also reward students who make progress toward their educational goals.

 New students need to complete assessment, orientation and a student educational plan to receive an earlier appointment (higher registration priority).
-Students are also strongly encouraged to identify a program of study.
+Students are also strongly encouraged to identify a program of study (program/major).
 It is very important to work hard in classes and get good grades to maintain priority registration status.

 Continuing students must maintain good academic standing and earn a 2.0 grade point average, complete at least 50% of their courses each semester, and not exceed 100 degree applicable units to prevent receiving a lower registration appointment.
 Students are encouraged to only enroll in courses that can be completed and select courses carefully.
 Degree applicable units do not include basic skills courses.
 In some circumstances, students may be temporarily exempted from receiving a lower registration appointment.
 Students should see a counselor if they will be over 75 degree-applicable units.

-Noncredit students receive a registration appointment for one date and time separate from credit students.
+Noncredit students receive a registration appointment date and time separate from credit students.
 Students that receive a noncredit registration appointment will not be able to register for credit classes unless they go through the credit application process and receive a registration based on the rules above.

 For additional information on enrollment priority, please see Administrative Policy 5055.

 Dropping Classes Online

 Students are able to drop classes using WingSpan by the Drop and/or Refund deadlines.
 Students wishing to receive a refund for a class, must drop the class online by the refund deadline.
 Please visit the important dates section of the Admissions and Records web page for all deadline dates.
 To receive refunds for a paid parking pass and/or paid student service sticker, the student must return those items to the cashier by the refund deadline(s) for his/her classes.

 Paying for Classes

-WingSpan allows Citrus College students two options to pay their fees quickly and easily.
+WingSpan allows Citrus College students two options to pay their fees.

 - Choose to pay online by credit card: VISA, MasterCard, Discover or American Express.